pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 all.
 While the researcher may remember the result, the world doesn't.
 For all intents and purposes the research is _obliterated_, which leads to a lot of duplication of work and wasted efforts.
 Talk about a communications nightmare!
-Even in the best of circumstances, we're only publishing a part of the picture here, as in Sosno's sculpture above, leaving the rest up to the imagination.
+In many ways, [the way scholarly information used to be shared][Republic of Letters] is better than our current situation---at least it was more open and participative.
+Currently, even in the best of circumstances, we're only publishing a part of the picture, like Sosno's sculpture above, leaving the rest up to the imagination.

 I think it's interesting that the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading